jollyjerr/StellarNavigation-Frontend/README.md

 ... and more!

-*This README is specific to the projects frontend, for the backend readme, see [here](https://github.com/jollyjerr/StellarNavigation-Backend)*
+*This README is specific to the projects frontend, for the backend README, see [here](https://github.com/jollyjerr/StellarNavigation-Backend)*

 ## Features